 That's not even close to the 480,000 deaths a year caused by smoking, but it's still a significant amount of casualties.

-Everyone knows cigarette smoking is the leading cause of lung cancer in the United States.
+And radon exposure is the leading cause of lung cancer in people who don't smoke.

 So, if you find out you've been exposed to radon in your home over a long period of time, should you rush to see your doctor?

 Take a closer look in the article below.